-ITALIAN HERITAGE AND CULTURE COMMITTEE of NY, INC. Celebrates Matera: European Cultural Capital 2019
+ITALIAN HERITAGE AND CULTURE COMMITTEE of NY, INC. Celebrates Matera 2019: European Capital of Culture

 Donations are welcome in support of Italian Heritage and Culture Mail to: IHCC-NY, Inc., 25 West 43rd St., 17th Fl., New York, NY 10036, Attn: Joan Marchi Migliori